Tag Archives: kufr

 So when one reads the books of the Ibadi scholars and luminaries of the past and they come across the statement that such and such was declared to be a kafir one needs to read this with the correct lenses.

 First point.
-For the vast majority of Muslims the declaration that such a one is a kafir means to expel them from the millat of Islam.
+For the vast majority of Muslims they follow schools that have defined kafir meaning to expel them from the millat of Islam.
 In other words to expel them from Islam altogether.
-This is simply not the case.
+This is simply not the case with t he Ibadi.
 We use the word kufr as Allah (swt) used it in the Qur’an to describe those who are ungrateful.

 Second point.
 Not every act of kufr is shirk.
 However, every act of shirk is kufr.